-UKRO maintains this FAQ sheet on UK participation in EU funding for research, innovation and higher education.
-The aim is to provide factual answers to the most common questions, both with a UK and international audience in mind.
-The FAQs are supposed to give reassurance on the current UK situation in Horizon 2020 and other EU funding schemes.
-You are invited to disseminate these FAQs widely, be it within your institutions or to your European and international partners.
+UKRO maintains a Brexit factsheet to provide factual answers to the most common questions, both with a UK and international audience in mind.
+It provides the latest understanding and facts on the current UK situation in Horizon 2020 and other EU funding schemes.
+You are invited to disseminate this factsheet widely, within your institutions and to your European and international partners.